iammadhankumar/fullstack-java-interview-guide/collections-interview-questions.md

 #### 15. What is a Comparator interface ?
 The `Comparator` interface in Java is used to define a custom order for sorting objects.
 It uses the `compare` method to compare objects and determine their order.

+#### 16. How to make ArrayList Read Only ?
+To make an ArrayList read-only in Java, We can use `Collections.unmodifiableList()` to wrap the list.
+This creates a view of the list that prevents modifications, ensuring it can be read only.